Regular full-time and regular part-time staff employees in positions budgeted for at least 1000 hours per year are eligible for sick leave accruals.

 - Death in the immediate family which requires the employee to be out longer than the allocated funeral/bereavement leave (also see Bereavement Leave policy)

-- Illness of a spouse or same-sex domestic partner
+- Illness of a spouse or domestic partner (must have affidavit on file with Human Resources as proof of domestic partner relationship)

 - Illness of a child as defined by the FMLA